zischwartz/pop/README.md

 ### Legend
 The built in scale component is great, smoothly providing context as you zoom.
 I wanted the same thing, but for the data.

+### Mobile/ iOS
+The map wouldn't load at all on my iPhone.
+The safari dev console threw no errors, until I tried to manually create a map in the console, which threw `Error: Map canvas (1960x2922) is larger than half of gl.MAX_RENDERBUFFER_SIZE (2048)`.
+[These](https://github.com/mapbox/mapbox-gl-js/issues/3935)  [issues](https://github.com/mapbox/mapbox-gl-js/issues/2893) explain some, but the simplest fix was to simply rollback mapboxgl a few versions to [`0.29.0`](https://github.com/mapbox/mapbox-gl-js/releases/tag/v0.29.0) which was before this bug was introduced.

 ## Code
 I was working on a larger project and extracted this.
 Because I'm lazy, I left the project structure, build system, and react/jsx rendering as they were, though they are largely unnecessary here.